jaredthejellyfish/DanielGPT-Discord/README.md

 ## Requirements

-- py-cord
+- The py-cord python module
-- OpenAI API key
+- An OpenAI API key
-- DC API Key
+- An Discord API Key
-- Memory Depth
+- Memory Depth varibale in your environment.

 ## Usage